 "Three, two, one, let 'er rip!" says local business owner Steve Overton, who is serving as announcer.

-Inside an eight-foot-tall bulletproof glass cage, the gladiators buzz, crash, and generally demolish each other.
+Inside an 8-foot-tall bulletproof glass cage, the gladiators buzz, crash and generally demolish each other.
 The bulletproof glass is an important feature — chunks of metal fly in all directions as students drive the robots using remote control.

 This project has a greater goal than robot demolition.
 The organizers are trying to interest young people in high-tech manufacturing.